HSouch/Uchu/docs/2DGeneration.md

 # 2D Galaxy Modelling

-To generate galaxies with Uchu, you need to have two objects: A galaxy object with sufficient parameters and a valid model.
+To generate galaxies with *Uchu*, you need to have two objects: A galaxy object with sufficient parameters and a valid model.

 ```
 from uchu.models.SBModel import *